How to call a helpline

 What happens first?

 When you call a helpline, you’ll probably hear a pre-recorded message about the service you’ve called.
 Depending on the time of day and the type of helpline, you might have to wait a while until a counsellor is available.

 Who will answer my call?

 A trained telephone counsellor will speak with you.
-People who work at helplines have extensive training in talking to young people and helping them with a variety of issues.
+People who work at helplines have extensive training in talking to people and helping them with a variety of issues.

 What will they ask me?

 Your telephone counsellor will ask you questions about your situation to best understand what you need.
 Calls can last from a few minutes to up to an hour.
 They won’t ask you for your last name, address, or any information that could identify you, unless you are showing risk of harm to yourself or others.
 Generally, you don’t even need to say your first name if you don’t want to.